Developing Speech Patterns Befitting of OfficeDownload Study

-Biblical speech considers the occasion, it fits the needs, and it is attentive and appropriate.
-Such speech displays the skill and wisdom of an astute listener.
-But it takes great discipline and practice to achieve this type of ability; few are those who possess it.
+Biblical speech considers the occasion, fits the needs, and is attentive and appropriate.
+Such speech, which displays the skill and wisdom of an astute listener, takes great discipline and practice to achieve.
+Few are those who possess this type of ability.
 But how powerful it is!
 James 1:19 carries a strong admonition in this regard,

-The idea of “slow to speak” doesn’t mean awkward pauses in your responses, but rather that you give careful measure to what you say—such wisdom in conversation will be evident to all: it beckons to others, suggesting to them that it is far more important to you to listen than to speak.
+The idea of slow to speak doesn’t mean awkward pauses in your responses; rather, you give careful measure to what you say.
+Such wisdom in conversation will be evident to all as it beckons to others, suggesting to them that listening to you is far more important than speaking.

-Quality before quantity: it is better to speak less and say something of signifance.
+Quality before quantity: it is better to speak less and say something of significance.